stereolabs/zed-sdk/svo recording/playback/README.md

-# Stereolabs ZED - SVO Playback
+# Stereolabs ZED - SVO Playback utilities

 This sample demonstrates how to read a SVO video file.
 We use OpenCV to display the video.